Tanvin-Ahmed/Tanvin-Ahmed/README.md

 # Hi there 👋, I am Tanvin Ahmed
 #### I am a full stack web developer

 I'm from Bangladesh.
 I am a web developer.
-I do frontend development with react and with Node.js.
+I do frontend development with react js and backend with Node.js and Django.

-Skills:  REACT / JS / HTML / CSS/ FIREBASE/ NODE.JS/ EXPRESS.JS/ MONGODB / Python / MySQL
+Skills:  REACT / JS / HTML / CSS/ FIREBASE/ NODE.JS/ EXPRESS.JS/ MONGODB / Python / Django / MySQL

 - 🔭 I’m currently working on develop a website for a college
 - 🌱 I’m currently learning MERN stack web development and python development